frkl/trojai-fuzzing-vision/arch/tutorial.md

 ## From the ground up

+Our general approach here is to

+As a general rule of thumb, enforcing symmetry on a neural network induces parameter sharing.

+### The intuition

 Let's start from a simple 1-D permutation invariance case.
 Let's say we want to parameterize a function
 ```math
 y=f\left( \begin{bmatrix}x_{0} & x_{1} & x_{2} & x_{3}\end{bmatrix} \right)